 Each child traveling with an adult should be included in the adult’s Safe Travels’ form.

-Beginning October 15, passengers who successfully complete a pre-travel test will not be subject to the state’s 14-day quarantine program.
-FDA-approved NAAT tests, processed by a CLIA-certified laboratory are the only types of coronavirus tests currently approved by the state of Hawaii.
-The state of Hawaii will ONLY accept test results from TRUSTED TESTING AND TRAVEL PARTNERS: AFC Urgent Care, Bartell Drugs, Carbon Health, CityHealth Urgent Care, Color, CVS Health, Discovery Health MD, Kaiser Permanente, Quest Diagnostics, Vault Health and Walgreens (as of 10/13/20).
+Travelers who successfully complete a pre-travel test will not be subject to the state’s 10-day quarantine program.
+The test has to be taken 72 hours from the final leg of departure AND the negative COVID-19 test result uploaded to the Safe Travels platform or printed out and in hand prior to departure to Hawai‘i in order to avoid the 10-day quarantine.
+FDA-approved NAAT tests, processed by a CLIA-certified laboratory are the only types of coronavirus tests currently approved by the state of Hawai‘i.
+The state of Hawai‘i will ONLY accept test results from TRUSTED TESTING AND TRAVEL PARTNERS.

 No, an antibody or antigen test will NOT be accepted.
 If you take the wrong test, you will be required to quarantine for 14 days upon arrival.

 VISITORS: Your lodging must be in a hotel or motel, and you will only be able to leave your accommodations for a medical emergency.

 RESIDENTS: You must remain in your room, and you will only be able to leave your home for a medical emergency.